elegant-scipy/elegant-scipy/markdown/ch5.markdown

 Many real-world matrices are *sparse*, which means that most of their values are zero.

-Using numpy arrays for these problems wastes a lot of time and energy multiplying many, many values by 0.
+Using numpy arrays to manipulate sparse matrices wastes a lot of time and energy multiplying many, many values by 0.
 Instead, we can use SciPy's `sparse` module to solve these efficiently, examining only non-zero values.

-In addition to helping solve these "canonical" sparse matrix problems, `sparse` can be used to problems that were not obviously related to sparse matrices.
+In addition to helping solve these "canonical" sparse matrix problems, `sparse` can be used for problems that are not obviously related to sparse matrices.

 One such problem is the comparison of image segmentations.
 (Review chapter 3 for a definition of segmentation.)